slapd−meta — metadirectory backend to slapd

 When set to a numeric value, Paged Results control is

-always used with size
+always used with size as the page size.

-When set to accept-unsolicited
+When set to accept-unsolicited,

 unsolicited Paged Results control responses are